royaltm/spectrusty-tutorial/step1.md

 Step 1 - Baby steps
 -------------------

-First, let's [prepare your Rust crate](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) and add the following to the `Cargo.toml` of your project:
+First, let's [prepare your Rust crate](https://doc.rust-lang.org/cargo/getting-started/first-steps.html) then add the following to the `Cargo.toml` of your project:

 ```toml
 [dependencies]
 spectrusty = "0.1"
 ```

-To make this super easy let's say we want to build a bare ZX Spectrum 16k without any peripherals.
+To make this super easy, let's say we want to build a bare ZX Spectrum 16k without any peripherals.

-What we need is: a `CPU`, some memory and a chipset.
+What we need is a `CPU`, some memory, and a chipset.

-To nicely organize code we'll define a struct for holding our components:
+To nicely organize code, we'll define a struct for holding our components:

 ```rust
 use spectrusty::z80emu::{Cpu, Z80NMOS};